PoeticMediaLab/Lacuna/README.md

 Unless you are the only person who will be using your instance Lacuna Stories, you'll probably want to add new users.
 There are four main roles that users can have: "Site Administrator", "Content Manager", "Instructor", and "Student":

 #### Site Administrator
 This role has full access to manage the entire site, which includes enabling or disabling modules, backing up the database, creating and deleting users, and adding or deleting any and all types of content.
 It is recommended that only people with technical expertise managing and building Drupal sites have this role.

-NOTE: If visitors cannot register accounts, then only Site Administrators are able to add new users.
+*Note*: If visitors cannot register accounts, then only Site Administrators are able to add new users.

 #### Content Mananger
 This role can add, delete, and edit courses and materials within courses.
 They do not need to be enrolled in a course to make changes to it.
 Typically, these users may be research assistants or others who help your team set up and manage courses for instructors.